Software calculator: Software calculators on the Internet

 There is now a very wide range of software calculators, and searching the Internet produces very large numbers of programs that are called calculators.

 The results include numerical calculators that apply arithmetic operations or mathematical functions to numbers, and that produce numerical results or graphs of numerical functions, plus some non-numerical tools and games that are also called calculators.

 Many of the results are calculators that do not imitate or simulate hardware calculators, but that take advantage of the greater power of computer software to implement alternative types of calculators.
 Software calculators are provided on the Internet which are customizable to use any conceivable algebraic expression.
 These user-customizable software calculators can also be used in conjunction with formula or equation creation capabilities so that the software calculator can now be created to perform all possible mathematical functions.
 No longer limited to a set of trigonometric and simple algebraic expressions, versions of the software calculator are now tailored to any and all topical applications.

 Examples

 Numerical calculators

 Every type of hardware calculator has been implemented in software, including conversion, financial, graphing, programmable and scientific calculators.

-Other numerical calculators that do not imitate hardware calculators include:
+Other numerical calculators that do not imitate traditional hardware calculators include: